Adept-IT-22/AI-ML-Lead-Gen/LIVE DEV DOC.md

 + **XML Parsing** - As sitemaps are done in XML.
 Done using lxml as it's faster than BeautifulSoup due to its dependencies on C library's under the hood.
 + **Gemini 2.5 Flash** - AI model used to go through paragraphs and extract meaningful based on the data structures in the utils folder.
 + **Semaphores** - Used while making API calls to Gemini to ensure only 4 concurrent request can be made in an attempt to avoid the ResourceExhaustedException.
++ **Apollo Organization Search API** - Used to get a company's website which we will use to enrich that company's data
++ **Apollo Bulk Organization Enrichment API** - Used to enrich 10 companies at a time.
+This means less network overhead due to reduced network requests

 ### Databases Used